Skip to main content

 Bill Mitchell's Election Guarantee Was Wrong Because the Voters Are Insane

-That did not happen, and Mitchell has an explanation: The voters are insane.
+That did not happen(link is external), and Mitchell has an explanation: The voters are insane.

-On yesterday’s episode of his “YourVoice America” program, Mitchell asserted that he had mistakenly believed that most Americans were rational people, but the fact that lots of them voted for Democratic candidates was evidence that he had been mistaken.
+On yesterday's episode of his "YourVoice America" program(link is external), Mitchell asserted that he had mistakenly believed that most Americans were rational people, but the fact that lots of them voted for Democratic candidates was evidence that he had been mistaken.

 "I famously—or infamously, at this point—guaranteed that we would hold the House and that we would grow our lead in the Senate," Mitchell said.
 "The reason why I made that guarantee was that I was using a recipe that actually included rationality as one of the ingredients, not insanity as one of the ingredients."